 There’s increasing pressure on the industry to ban infra-red beak treatment, but why?
 And what are the alternatives when it comes to preventing injurious feather pecking in flocks?

-Infra-red beak treatment – or trimming, as some organisations call it – could be banned in the UK by 2020.
+Infra-red beak treatment – or trimming, as some organisations call it – could be banned in the UK.
 It’s already prohibited in Germany and UK producers have been told by Defra that it plans to ban it here.
 Many believe that this would have serious consequences for the health, welfare and productivity of UK flocks.

 “Concern, first and foremost, is for bird welfare,” says BFREPA chairman James Baxter.